 I call this the “boiled frog” problem.
 Somehow, without realizing it, the organization I work with discovers they’re in boiling water.
 It creeps up on them slowly, and they are so deep in it that they can’t see where it came from or how to get out.

-These companies are like a pot of water brought slowly to a boil, and all their employees the scalding frogs.
-Their business was running smoothly until one day, they stopped.
+These companies are like a pot of water brought slowly to a boil, and all their employees are like the scalded frogs.
+Their business was running smoothly until one day, it stopped.

 Unlike frogs, however, we humans can learn to adjust the metaphorical temperature.
 The critical step is to begin identifying the heat source.

 The top four causes of toxic workplace culture, their accompanying symptoms, and solutions

 A new study just came out in the MIT Sloan Business Review that confirms what I’ve known in my heart for decades.

 The team of researchers behind this paper set out to ask a straightforward question: “what’s driving people to leave their companies?”